-NUMBER PMOC RECOMMENDATION STATUS Discussion The JPB reports that it is assigning an estimator to all significant contractor requests for additional compensation.
-JPB Prior Comment: Please provide specific example when this has not been done.
-The lesson learned from global settlement and previous phase of the project, the project delivery was hijacked by settling changes (request for changes and change request).
-The approach of shared risk is to focus on resolution of issues and implement the resolutions.
-Once the scope and resolution are defined with level 1 technical team.
-The JPB PCPE estimator team is involved and develop ICE in support of commercial discussion, it has been the process for each IRL.
-7 Update the PCEP Cost Contingency Drawdown Curve to reflect the current contingency balance and the updated Integrated Master Project Schedule.
+NUMBER PMOC RECOMMENDATION STATUS 7 Update the PCEP Cost Contingency Drawdown Curve to reflect the current contingency balance and the updated Integrated Master Project Schedule.
 Completed Discussion A Cost Contingency Drawdown Curve, updated through March 2023, was included in the Rev. 7 Addendum dated May 12, 2023.
-JPB Prior Comment: JPB updates contingency drawdown every month as part of monthly program cost update and list detail contingency draw down table in the monthly progress report. down uble in the monthly progress report.
-0 Maintain, or increase if necessary, the current PCEP staffing levels which consist of experienced executives, seasoned professionals, and 8 subject matter experts, professional support staff, and clerical and administrative resources until final acceptance of the electrification contract and close-out of the FFGA.
+JPB Prior Comment: JPB updates contingency drawdown every month as part of monthly program cost update and list detail contingency draw down table in the monthly progress report.
+8 Maintain, or increase if necessary, the current PCEP staffing levels which consist of experienced executives, seasoned professionals, and subject matter experts, professional support staff, and clerical and administrative resources until final acceptance of the electrification contract and close-out of the FFGA.
 Completed Discussion The PCEP team is adequately staffed for most activities; however, the PMOC's opinion is that additional personnel are needed to timely address the very large number of punch list inspections required and the proper review of final documents from the contractor.
 JPB Prior Comment: This is completed.
-JPB have increased staffing level since December 2021 rebaseline effort, currently we are fully staffed with senior management team, subject experts and field CM support; the only area we have difficult to fill is project administrative staff.
+JPB have increased staffing level since December 2021 re-baseline effort, currently we are fully staffed with senior management team, subject experts and field CM support; the only area we have difficult to fill is project administrative staff.
 CalMod senior management are performing performance evaluation in April 2023 and evaluate project staffing plan for the remaining project duration including close out.
 It is critical to retain key resources through project completion.
-9 Conduct another Monte Carlo risk analysis that addresses both cost Completed March Discussion and schedule risk at the earliest possible opportunity.
-The JPB conducted a risk assessment update using a Monte Carlo cost and schedule simulation in March 2023.
-31, 2023 JPB Prior Comment: JPB has been conducting cost Monte Carlo analysis quarterly and is in the process of performing schedule risk Monte Carlos analysis based on just completed reforecast schedule 10 Undate the PCEP Schedule Contingency Drewdown Curve based on 10 Update the PCEP Schedule Contingency Drawdown Curve based on the updated Integrated Master Schedule and the results of the Monte Carlo schedule risk analysis Open Discussion The most recent schedule contingency drawdown curve is contained in the Recovery Plan Rev. 7 dated September 30, 2022.
-A Schedule Contingency Drawdown Curve JPB Prior Comment: JPB is performing schedule contingency analysis for updated to reflect the each monthly progress schedule, and we will evaluate and provide updated schedule contingency draw down during monthly progress schedule review as the project progresses. results of the March 2023 Schedule Risk
+9 Conduct another Monte Carlo risk analysis that addresses both cost and schedule risk at the earliest possible opportunity.
+Completed March 31, 2023 Discussion The JPB conducted a risk assessment update using a Monte Carlo cost and schedule simulation in March 2023.
+JPB Prior Comment: JPB has been conducting cost Monte Carlo analysis quarterly and is in the process of performing schedule risk Monte Carlos analysis based on just completed reforecast schedule 10 Update the PCEP Schedule Contingency Drawdown Curve based on the updated Integrated Master Schedule and the results of the Monte Carlo schedule risk analysis Open